 The One You Can’t Understand

 You will encounter many professors of this type during your college career.
-At classes, you typically can’t understand a single word that they are saying.
+At classes, you typically can’t understand a single word that they are saying, especially for those seated at the back of classrooms that have many lecture hall seats.
 Your professor may have a thick accent, speed through his lessons, whisper in a lecture of 150+ students or use devilishly long words that you can’t even vaguely decipher.
 They can make you feel confused about the topics they teach, and you may even be sorry you came to college.

 But you shouldn’t blame your professors because they try to do their best.
 They will help you if you can’t understand their lectures – you only have to ask.
 You may ask for assistance during office hours or look for the lecture notes online.
 If you find the notes, you’ll be able to pay more attention to the lesson.
 You can also look ahead in the textbooks, and you’ll easier follow along.